wangyc82/DeepDRK/README.md

 2. Preparation of the input files

-In total, six csv files are needed to represent the multi-omic profile of cancer cells, i.e., single nucleotide variant and small INDELs (mutation.csv), copy number alteration (CN.csv), DNA methylation (Methy.csv), gene expression (Exp.csv), compound chemical properties (chem.csv), and known drug targets (DT.csv).
+In total, six csv files are needed to represent the multi-omic profile of cancer cells, i.e., single nucleotide variant and small INDELs (mutation.csv), copy number alteration (CN.csv), DNA methylation (methylation.csv), gene expression (expression.csv), compound chemical properties (chem.csv), and known drug targets (DT.csv).

 The input file mutation.csv that includes genomic mutations in cancer cells is a data matrix, with each row representing a cancer cell line and each column representing the genotype of a gene.
-The value of this matrix is binary, with 1 indicating mutated while 0 wild type.
+The value of this matrix is binary, with 1 indicating mutated while 0 for wild type.

 mutation.csv